 Modern views of the First World War largely focus on the battles in western Europe.
-As the centenary of the end of the conflict approaches, David Olusoga shines a light on forgotten clashes in distant lands, and on the extensive contributions of Africans and Asians
+In this feature written for BBC World Histories ahead of the centenary of the conflict's end, David Olusoga shines a light on forgotten clashes in distant lands, and on the extensive contributions of Africans and Asians

 In the early hours of 5 August 1914, the CS [cable ship] Alert arrived at the Varne Bank in the English Channel.
 Dropping grappling hooks, her British crew dredged up the five underwater telegraph cables umbilically linking Germany with France, Spain, the Azores and, ultimately, the United States.
 Having hauled up the cables, the men severed them with hatchets, one by one.
 During the operation the Alert was approached by a flotilla of French destroyers, one of which signalled: “What are you doing?”
 When the Alert’s captain replied: “Cutting German cables”, the cheers of the French sailors could be heard ringing across the water.